kuzudb/kuzudb.github.io/docs/client-apis/python-api.md

 ### 2. *PyDatabase.resize_buffer_manager(new_size): resize the buffer to the new size and returns void.*
   - new_size: the new buffer_manager size in bytes that you want to set to.

-## Connection creation & query through connection
+## Connection creation & execute through connection
 After the database instance has been created, users are expected to create a connection and issue queries through the connection.
 Connection can be created by `gdb.connection(db)`.

 Available APIs: